AniMer+: Unified Pose and Shape Estimation Across Mammalia and Aves via Family-Aware Transformer: Dataset Generation

 \textbf{Text Condition.} To further control the style of the generated images $x$, we seek to use text prompts.
 During the generation of the animal datasets of interest, we prompt ControlNet using common names instead of scientific names.
 For the SMAL parametric model, we manually classify the sampled 3D meshes into 10 species: cat, tiger, lion, cheetah, dog, wolf, horse, zebra, cow, and hippo, and use the species name as one keyword.
 For the AVES parametric model, the species name can be found in Table~\ref{tab:taxonomy_bird}.
 When it is hard to distinguish (e.g., some complicated cases of zebra/horse), we use both animal names as prompts and select the one with the highest cycle consistency.
 The second keyword is the pose description, e.g.,``stands" in Fig.~\ref{fig:ctrlani3d_pipeline}, which is manually assigned according to the 3D mesh pose.
 Based on these keywords, ChatGPT~\cite{achiam2023gpt} is employed to automatically complete a prompt sentence $c_t$ depicting possible animal behavior.
 Finally, both $c_v$ and $c_t$ act as the prompts of ControlNet for realistic and rich image generation.

 \textbf{Semi-Automated Filtering.} Note that not all generated images align perfectly with the conditions.
 To address this issue, we develop a semi-automated filtering strategy to reduce the burden on annotators.
 First, we utilize SAM2~\cite{ravi2024sam2} to extract the foreground mask from each generated image, enabling cycle-consistency checking by comparing it to the mask.
 Further, we manually filter out images that do not match the mesh poses to ensure high data quality.
 These misaligned results are denoted as ``Failure cases".
 Some failure and successful cases are illustrated in Fig.~\ref{fig:data_generate_failure_cases}.
 Each synthetic image includes well-aligned annotations for the parametric model parameters (\(\beta\), \(\theta\), and \(\gamma\) for SMAL; \(\beta\), \(\theta\), \(\alpha\), and \(\gamma\) for AVES) and 3D keypoints (26 keypoints for SMAL; 18 keypoints for AVES).
 By comparing the rendered depth image with the projected keypoint depths, we also obtain visible 2D keypoints as annotations.
-The visibility of the 2D keypoints is determined by comparing the depth \(d_k\) of each keypoint with the depth \(d_p\) at the corresponding pixel location.
+These are feasible because all the keypoints are defined on the body surface.
+Specifically, the visibility of the 2D keypoints is determined by comparing the depth \(d_k\) of each keypoint with the depth \(d_p\) at the corresponding pixel location.
 Specifically, visibility is assigned a value of 1 when \(d_k \le d_p\); otherwise, it is assigned a value of 0.

 \textbf{Backgrounds.} To ensure background diversity, we randomly sample COCO~\cite{lin2014microsoft} images to serve as backgrounds for \(2/7\) of the CtrlAni3D images and \(1/4\) of the CtrlAVES3D images.
 The COCO backgrounds are used only when SAM2 achieves satisfactory segmentation quality.
 Therefore, increasing the ratio of the COCO backgrounds is equivalent to lowering the IoU threshold, which results in a decline in data quality.
 This may negatively impact model training.